Love Triangle (game show)

 Love Triangle is an American dating themed game show–talk show crossover broadcast by Game Show Network.
 Hosted by Wendy Williams, the show premiered on April 11, 2011, and aired its final episode on August 28, 2011.

 The series focuses on a single dater who is involved in a romantic relationship with two different people.
-Through a series of personality and lie-detector tests, the dater observes the level of compatibility between himself and each of the suitors before eliminating one of the suitors at the end of the episode.
+Through a series of personality and lie-detector tests, the dater observes the level of compatibility between themself and each of the suitors before eliminating one of the suitors at the end of the episode.

 Format

 Love Triangle features civilians caught in a real-life "love triangle", featuring a dater and two suitors, with the suitors often having vastly different lifestyles and personalities.
 The episode begins by discussing secrets of each of the suitors' past.
 The suitors then take a personality test to see how compatible they are with the dater, especially in the subjects of lifestyle, money, and sex.
 The dater then asks the suitors questions which they must answer while hooked up to a lie detector, nicknamed the "Trustbuster".
 The dater is shown what the future will hold with each of the suitors, including their financial situation and what their child might look like, before deciding whom to keep and whom to let go.
 The dater and the suitor who was chosen win a vacation as a grand prize.